Everything you need to know about Windows 10

 On March 23, Microsoft released the tools and sample code for creating these universal apps.
 This means developers can now create software that will work across desktop, tablets, and smartphones, as well as on Xbox consoles.

 This means we may see the first wave of third-party universal apps showing up at Microsoft's Build conference, hinting at what's to come with the software's final July release.

-Microsoft also wants to put a big focus on gaming this time around, with Xbox head Phil Spencer teasing the January 21 event ahead of time by tweeting: "I'll be focusing more on what we are doing on Win10 in January.
+Microsoft also wants to put a big focus on gaming this time around, with Xbox head Phil Spencer having teased the January 21 event ahead of time by tweeting: "I'll be focusing more on what we are doing on Win10 in January.
 It's time for us to talk about gaming on Windows."